Posts

 Image

-AGE OPTIMALLY: EXERCISE IS KEY Many people assume that getting older means a more prolonged and painful recovery after exercise, but new research from Lancaster University suggests otherwise.
+AGE OPTIMALLY: EXERCISE IS KEY Many people assume that getting older means a longer, more painful recovery after exercise, but new research from Lancaster University suggests otherwise.
 A study published in the Journal of Aging and Physical Activity challenges the widespread belief that aging muscles are more fragile and slower to heal.
 The findings offer encouraging news for adults over 35.
 The research shows that older adults and younger people tolerate exercise and report less muscle soreness following workouts.
 To put this in perspective, after analyzing data from 36 studies, researchers found that older adults experienced 34% less muscle soreness 48 hours after exercising, and 62% less soreness at the 72-hour mark, compared to younger participants.
 Creatine kinase measurements, an indicator of muscle damage, were also 28% lower in older adults each day after workouts.
-Dr. Lawrence Hayes, senior author of the study, noted, “These results overturn much of what we previou...
+Dr. Lawrence Hayes, senior author of the study, noted, “These results overturn much of what we previously be...

 Image